 A massage may be in order, or a new article of clothing.
 Some people may want to buy a car accessory or a new video game.
 A celebratory dinner out is pretty common.
 You may want to throw yourself a small party or BBQ.
 Do something that you will enjoy and reasonably marks the moment.

 Regardless of what you do, we think it is important to also tell others about your success.
 Not only is this a free way to celebrate, but may inspire others to take the necessary steps for them to achieve their financial goals.
-When you visualize and socialize your goals, as we say here, you disperse positive vibrations that reverberates back to you.
+When you visualize and socialize your goals, you disperse positive vibrations that reverberate back to you.

 Put the extra money you will have after you close on your house and each month thereafter into an account that requires you to actually go to the bank in person to withdraw it.
 This should be an account without a debit card or bill pay.
 It should not be tied to another account that allows for easy transfers.
 It should be an old-school account and when you need the money you should have to ask a teller in person to give it to you.

 Dr. Stephen Covey advised in his book The 7 Habits of Highly Effective People to think with the end in mind.
-You didn’t become debt free to just stay there did you?
-So, determine what your goals and objectives are and make all your decisions based around them.
+You didn’t become debt free to just stay there, did you?
+So, determine what your goals and objectives are and make all your decisions based on them.

 For example, after much thought and discussion, the two of us decided what we most want is to travel and save for retirement.
 Every other financial decision we make is based on those two goals.
 This is why our home is 1,000 square feet.
 This is why our cars are eight and twelve years old.
 We’re fine with this because we’ve traveled a lot, will travel more and our investment accounts are healthy.